-- site allocations as detailed in Policies MOT9 to 12; - infill sites within the settlement boundary (as shown on the Policies Map); - the potential for rural affordable housing exception sites in line with the site assessment criteria in Table 4; - conversion of existing buildings; and - rural workers' dwellings where there is an essential need for the worker to live on-site that a proposal which exceeds one third of the total number of dwellings being provided as market homes will be acceptable and in many cases the percentage is likely to be less.
+- site allocations as detailed in Policies MOT11 to 14; - infill sites within the settlement boundary (as revised and shown on the Policies Map); - the potential for rural affordable housing exception sites in line with the site assessment criteria in Table 4; - conversion of existing buildings; and - rural workers' dwellings where there is an essential need for the worker to live on-site circumstances and will be assessed on a site-by-site basis.
+However, it is unlikely that a proposal which exceeds one third of the total number of dwellings being provided as market homes will be acceptable and in many cases the percentage is likely to be less.